CSteen57/SteenCorp-AD-Lab/Phases/Phase 2/README.md

 Phase 2 produced two centralized management systems:

 - Department drives map according to user security group membership.
-- SMB and NTFS permissions block unauthorized cross department access.
+- SMB and NTFS permissions block unauthorized cross-department access.
 - All drive mappings are maintained in one user GPO linked to the `Departments` OU.
 - Chrome is assigned through a computer GPO linked to the `Workstations` OU.
 - User and computer policies were validated with the appropriate `gpresult` scope.